wheaney/XRLinuxDriver/README.md

 driver for Windows [here](https://github.com/MSmithDev/AirAPI_Windows/).
 Without that I would have needed to find out payloads my own.
 So big thanks to such projects being open-source!

+Another huge help was the reverse engineering [here](https://github.com/edwatt/real_utilities/) to send different payloads to the device and even read calibration data from the local storage.
+Without that calibrating would be quite a hassle for end-users as well as efforts from developers tweaking the values manually.
+So big thanks as well!

 ## Features

 The driver will read, parse and interpret sensor data from two HID interfaces to feed custom event